 Evaluation in the Era of the Agenda 2030

-The international development community is in the process to redefine its future mandate and to reposition the required strategies and approaches in the wake of the Agenda 2030.
-Compared to the era of the MDGs, the task is even more complex as it embraces truly mutual responsibilities between all nations and it builds on multiactor partnerships with shared roles.
-The compass is a wide basket of goals and indicators, the challenge for each actor is to add value to development partnerships and go beyond his/her common business proposition.
-The tasks to monitor progress and to track development outcomes will turn even more demanding and will require new tools.
+The growth-based economic development paradigm can thus not be the best perspective for international cooperation.
+The Agenda 2030 stipulates a truly mutual responsibility between all nations and shared roles in crafting solutions for an increasingly tense and contrained future.
+Its compass is a wide basket of goals and indicators, the challenge for each actor is to add value to development partnerships and go beyond his/her common business proposition.
+The tasks to monitor progress and to track development outcomes will turn even more demanding and will also require new tools.

 | Martin Sommer